Selling a property while getting divorced

 Prepare your property for sale

-Whenever you sell a home, it is important to ensure that it is in a suitable state to welcome potential buyers.
+When selling your home, it is important to ensure that it is in a suitable state to welcome potential buyers.
 You may find that you need to undertake some small repairs or decorating work to be able to sell the property for the price you’d hope for.

 Divide any proceeds upon completion